sevenb/pub/README.md

 PUB is a command-line program to create iOS and Android app icons assets.

-Just run pub on terminal to create all app icons.
+Just run pub on the folder with the default icon image(.png 1536x1536) to create all app icons.

+Ex:
+~myfolder: pub ios

 To create only for one platform, use ios or android parameters.